 Governors Island in New York

 Governors Island New York is a small island 5 minutes away from Downtown Manhattan.
-The island is the place to escape the urban jungle, to have a stunning view of that urban jungle, and to enjoy cultural activities in summer.
-There is a grove of hammocks, two ball fields, a formal garden and play areas with spray showers among others.
-The island is open for the public 7 days a week, from May 1st until the end of October.
+On Governors Island, you can escape the urban jungle, while having stunning views of Manhattan.
+In summer, you can enjoy cultural activities.
+You can easily walk or bike around Governors Island.
+Recently, a waterfront spa opened its doors here.
+The island is open for the public 7 days a week.
 On Memorial Day, July 4th and Labor Day, the island is open as well.

 Things to do on Governors Island

 The management board of Governors Island puts together a different program each year, together with contributions from many of New York’s cultural institutions.
-There are often a number of exhibitions, concerts and art and cultural markets.
+There are often several exhibitions, concerts, and art and cultural markets.
 The events calendar can be viewed several weeks in advance, here.
-You can also play mini-golf on the island (with an annually changing course theme), or take a tour about the history, development and future of the island.
+You can also play mini-golf on the island (with an annually changing course theme), or take a tour of the history, development and future of the island.
 This tour takes about an hour.

 Governors Island Walking Tour